Is the state indifferent towards the differently abled?

-In a bid to integrate them into the mainstream, the Department for Persons with Disabilities proposed in April last year that couples with disabled spouse be awarded Rs 50,000; this scheme, along with 17 others that could benefit the differently-abled, is still waiting to be reviewed by the state government
+In a bid to integrate them into the mainstream, Department for Persons with Disabilities proposed in April last year that couples with disabled spouse be awarded Rs 50,000; this scheme is still waiting to be reviewed by the state govt

 In a bid to integrate people with disabilities into the mainstream, the Department for Persons with Disabilities had sent several proposals to the state government last year.